ozontech/testo/README.md

 Testo has its own [VS Code extension](./vscode-extension).

-Makes it easier to run and debug individual suite tests and adds helpful snippets.
+The extension adds run/debug buttons for individual suite tests, plus snippets.

 ![VSCode extension screenshot showing codelens buttons for running and debugging a test](./vscode-extension/example.png)